-19. John Timothy Kernan is a resident of New Jersey.
-He signed his ISA on April 19, 2019.
-He was enrolled as a student at Lambda from April 2019 until

-- January 27, 2020, at which point he completed the course and graduated.
-Mr. Kernan's ISA is attached as Exhibit B. - 20.
-Respondent Lambda is a corporation organized and existing under the laws of the State of Delaware, having its principal place of business at 250 Montgomery Street, Floor 16, San Francisco, California 94104. - 21.
-Respondent Austen Allred is Lambda's founder and CEO.
-Upon information and belief, Mr. Allred resides in San Francisco, California. - 22.
-John Does 1-9 are officers and/or directors of Lambda as well as individuals or corporations who may own all or a portion of Mr. Kernan's ISA.
+- 21. Claimant Linh Nguyen is a natural person who resides, and at all relevant times has resided, in Sunnyvale, California.
+Ms. Nguyen was enrolled as a student at Lambda from July 2019 until November 2020, when she withdrew. - 22.
+Respondent Lambda is a corporation organized and existing under the laws of the State of Delaware, having its principal place of business at 250 Montgomery Street, Floor 16, San Francisco, California 94104. - 23.
+John Does 1-9 are individuals or corporations who may own all or a portion of Ms. Nguyen's ISA.